FAQ: Elementary School Programs

 When does the After-School program take place?

 The Manhattan Youth After-School Program is open from school dismissal until 5:50pm almost every day that school is in session.
-In the 2018-19 school year, the elementary after-school program will begin on Friday, September 5, 2018, and will end Monday, June 21, 2019.
+In the 2018-19 school year, the elementary after-school program will begin on Monday, September 9th, 2019.

 What time should I pick up my child?